-A Low Calorie Diet consists of eating fewer calories than required to maintain one’s weight.
+A Low-Calorie Diet consists of eating fewer calories than required to maintain one’s weight.
 It is typically 1200 calories or less per day.
-A Low Calorie Diet is recommended for patients who are looking to lose weight at a proper pace.
-A Low Calorie Diet should be used in conjunction with exercise for optimal weight loss.
-Our Weight Loss Nutritionist will help formulate a low calorie diet as part of your diet plan to guide you on your appropriate calorie consumption based on your age, height, weight, and desired weight loss.
+A Low-Calorie Diet is recommended for patients looking to lose weight at a proper pace.
+This diet is used in conjunction with exercise for optimal weight loss.
+Our Weight Loss Nutritionist will help formulate a low-calorie diet as part of your diet plan to guide you on your appropriate calorie consumption based on your age, height, weight, and desired weight loss.

-Low calorie diets have been proven to be a beneficial part of a successful weight loss program.
-The value of each “calorie” of any diet plays an important factor for weight loss.
-In order to improve your health and promote weight loss, we will provide you with a healthy low calorie menu and diet plan.
-Our overall goal is not to cut food intake but to promote foods that are naturally lower in calories.
-By following a low calorie diet, you are allowed to eat frequently or whenever you feel hungry and at the same time feel full and satisfied.
+Low-calorie diets have been proven to be a beneficial part of a successful weight loss program.
+The value of each “calorie” of any diet plays an important factor in weight loss.
+To improve your health and promote weight loss, we will provide you with a healthy, low-calorie menu and diet plan.
+Our overall goal is not to cut food intake but to consume foods that are naturally lower in calories.
+By following a low-calorie diet, you are allowed to eat frequently or whenever you feel hungry and feel full and satisfied.

-By eating lower calories and nutrition packed foods, you will gain energy and get the outcome you desire for your health and body.
-A diet based on simply eating smaller amounts of the same processed, high calories foods typically result in hunger, holds no nutritional value, and leads to only temporary weight loss.
+By eating lower calories and nutrition-packed foods, you will gain energy and get the desired outcome for your health and body.
+A diet based on simply eating smaller amounts of processed, high-calorie foods typically results in hunger, holds no nutritional value, and only temporary weight loss.
 Eating small portions of highly processed calories also does not satisfy hunger.
 When patients go off specific diets, they end up regaining the weight they lost in the first place.
-When one does this repeatedly, it is harmful to their health, self-esteem and future success.
+When one does this repeatedly, it is harmful to their health, self-esteem, and future success.

-Our team of trained physicians and nutritionists will teach you how to make easy changes to your daily diet which results in long lasting weight loss and overall health.
-Healthy nutritional foods that can be incorporated into your diet include fresh fruit, whole grain cereals and breads, nonfat milk, yogurt, lean meats, poultry, fish, and beans.
+Our team of trained physicians and nutritionists will teach you how to make easy changes to your daily diet, which results in long-lasting weight loss and overall health.
+Healthy nutritional foods that can be incorporated into your diet include fresh fruit, whole grain cereals and bread, nonfat milk, yogurt, lean meats, poultry, fish, and beans.
 It is crucial to limit fried foods, salty snacks, rich sauces, and sugary and fattening desserts.